Undoubtedly – QB Dak Prescott will start for Dallas Cowboys vs. Denver Broncos

 Prescott said it’s “pretty close” to 100 percent.
 He said his first practice serve on Wednesday, he instinctively came out of his pocket and wondered if that was the best decision.
 He said he will continue his extended warm-up to ensure he doesn’t suffer any setbacks.

-“I don’t want to say older because I’ve only been at this for six years, but as I get more experience, I spend more time taking care of my body,” Prescott said.
+“I don’t mean older because I’ve only been at this for six years, but as I get more experience, I spend more time taking care of my body,” Prescott said.
 “I’m being very determined about it.
 I feel good.
 Out there, I’m not thinking about the leg.
 I’m not thinking about anything but strategy and preparing.”

-Prescott said that watching from the side was a different experience, and that he was initially disappointed that he did not play against the Vikings.
+Prescott said watching from the side was a different experience, and that he was initially disappointed that he didn’t play against the Vikings.

 “Every opportunity we get to get out there, you don’t get a lot, you want to take advantage of it.
 But just the same, I got over it quickly,” Prescott said.
 “I knew the perspective.
 I knew where we came from and this is a long road.
 And we are a team that can play for a long time.
 We can play until that last game, so I have to keep that in mind when the decision was made.”